 "Buggre Alle this for a Larke.
 I amme sick to mye Hart of typesettinge.
 Master Biltonn is no Gentlemann, and Master Scagges noe more than a tighte fisted Southwarke Knobbesticke.
 I telle you, onne a daye laike this Ennyone with half an oz. of Sense shoulde bee oute in the Sunneshain, ane nott Stucke here alle the livelong daie inn this mowldey olde By-Our-Lady Workeshoppe. @*Ãâ¡ÃÂ¢@;!*" - (Ezekiel 48:5)

-- In The Truth, the dwarf printer makes a mistake when printing the first edition of the Ankh-Morph Items and it comes out as Ankh-Morph tImes.
+- In The Truth, the dwarf printer makes a mistake when printing the first edition of the Ankh-Morpork Items and it comes out as Ankh-Morpork tImes.
 However, deWorde thinks that "times" sounds better and orders the printer to use the new name.

 - In The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared, a half-ton of deluxe Bibles are dropped off at a recycling center.
 One of the workers compares a copy verse-by-verse to another Bible.
 He has to read all the way to the end, as an extra verse has been appended to the last chapter of Revelations ("And they lived happily ever after.").